Anywhere Mobility Studio Demo Processes

 Service

-This process supports the registering of spent materials, hours and/or costs to a service order.
-While a service order can be a work order for one or more service items, the selection of the service item to getserviced is part of the scope of this process.
+This process supports registering spent materials, hours, and/or costs to a service order.
+A service order can be a work order for one or more service items, and selecting the service item to be serviced is part of the scope of this process.
 Posting of the service order is executed in Microsoft Dynamics BC.

 Transfer Shipment

-This process supports the shipment of a transfer order from the location where there is inventory to a transit location.
+This process supports the shipment of a transfer order from the location where inventory exists to a transit location.

 Transfer Receipt